 About the Expert:

-Erica Salmon Byrne is the Executive Vice President for The Ethisphere Institute, and is a Sponsor of the Ethisphere Equity & Social Justice Initiative.
+Erica Salmon Byrne is the Executive Vice President for Ethisphere, and is a Sponsor of the Ethisphere Equity & Social Justice Initiative.
 She has responsibility for the organization’s data and services business and works with Ethisphere’s community of clients to assess ethics and compliance programs and promote best practices across industries.
 Ms. Salmon Byrne also serves as the Chair of the Business Ethics Leadership Alliance; she works with the BELA community to advance the dialogue around ethics and governance, and deliver practical guidance to ethics and compliance practitioners around the globe.

 Joy Yurcaba is a Sponsor of the Ethisphere Equity & Social Justice Initiative, and an Administrative & Accounting Specialist here at Ethisphere.
 This includes AR, AP and general bookkeeping.
 She comes with over five years of experience managing AR departments including local Inc 500 company Flex Print Inc. Using both her background in accounting and retail management she works with small businesses to streamline accounting departments and identify ways to increase cash flow.